mjtsai1974/DevBlog/_posts/2017-12-01-mdp-markov-chain.md

 >Suppose after summing the next states $S'$ over a long horizon, we finally get it to the stable state with each state has its stable value.

 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2017-12-01-mdp-markov-chain-states-with-rewards-stablized.png "future state value stableized")

+### What's The Optimal Choice?
+>Here we are against a problem, if you are in one of the three states, what would be the optimal choice to get you the best next state?
+If such answer exists, it involves deterministics from within stochastic environment due to probabilistic state transition as a result of random action result.
+We'd like to further migrate into the field of Markov Decision Process, the computation requires extra deterministics.